Würzburg is a historic, brilliantly lavish, and quintessential European city in the center of Germany's wine capital Franconia.

-This UNESCO heritage site was built between 1720 and 1744.
+This UNESCO World Heritage Site was built between 1720 and 1744.

-There is even a memorial room with war exhibits.
+The Würzburg Residenz also houses a memorial room with war exhibits.

 At present, around 40 rooms are on display for tourists.